Saturday, January 6, 2018

 D. The depth and breadth of ideas, creation, and innovation is likely to diminish where MOOCs are increasingly used, because the diversity of cognition and character engaged in the provision and development of (higher) education is substantially reduced by MOOCs.

 Surely this will lead to a high degree of homogeneity and stagnation in any given field.
-Just as diversity and competition among other products and services is desirable, so it is with ideas - while monopolies licence the mediocre.
+Just as diversity and competition among other products and services is desirable, so it is with ideas - while monopolies license the mediocre.

 The authors open Chapter 5 on innovation, with the Linus Pauling quote, “If you want to have good ideas you must have many ideas.” (pg.71) Of course, this is not restricted to an individual, but appropriately and perhaps more effectively applies to groups of people.
 So, maybe homogeneity and stagnation will be overcome by the types of open, crowdsource, network systems the authors highlight as innovative connectivity (e.g., NASA, DARPA, Innocentive, Kaggle, MOOCs, etc.).